jdenoce/PA01/README.md

 <<<<<<< HEAD
-### PA3: Mini Cube
+### PA4: Object Loader

-The files above are all for PA3.
+The files above are all for PA4.

-Changes made to create mini cube object rotating around big cube are in the src and include folder.
-Changes made for this project are marked Mini Cube.
+Changes made to load in blender .obj file and remove object moving functionality are marked by "Porject 4".

-Controls:

-r - reverses direction of rotation about the cube's y-axis

-t - reverses direction the cube is moving in a circle

-mouse click - reverses direction the cube is moving in a circle
+Image will render a red platform with yellow walls.

 # Dependencies, Building, and Running
 I made mine using cmake.
 From the build directory you can start the program with the execuitible ./Tutorial